 Now let’s put that healthy delicious herb into action in some recipes!
 Here are a few of the recipes on the site that use fresh dill:

-To access all of the recipes on the site that contain dill, simply go to the search box near the top left side of any page and put the word dill into the search box.
+To access all of the recipes on the site that contain dill, simply go to the search box at the top of any page and put the word dill into the search box.
 Click on the green magnifying glass to to the right and you will get a list of dill recipes and all the pages on the site that contain this delicious and healthy herb.